UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 2. Planning

-Structural and hierarchical plan C2 based on the carry-lookahead technique.
-Fig. 3 shows the concept to reduce the circuit's propagation time to only 6·tPg. instead of 12·tPg. as is was the case in the ripple-carry Adder_4bit.
+In this project we will imagine that all the carry signals are generated concurrently with the propagation delay.
+Therefore, a structural and hierarchical plan C2 based on the carry-lookahead technique is required, as it is shown in the sketch from the Wikipedia entry or from any book on digital circuits.
+Fig. 3 schematic shows this concept that reduces the circuit's propagation time to only 6·tPg instead of 12·tPg as is was the case in the ripple-carry (RC) Adder_4bit.

-Fig. 4.
-The initial idea:an extra circuit Carry_generator to obtain all the four carrys required by the Adder_1bit chips in a single step (3 levels of gates).
+Fig. 3.
+The initial idea: adding more resources to synthesise an extra circuit Carry_generator to obtain the four carries C(4..1) required by the Adder_1bit chips in a single step (3 levels of gates).

-We observe in fig. 4 that the Adder_1bit circuit do not need to be a full 1-bit adder because the logic for Co is not used but replaced by the new circuit Carry_generator.
-Thus, it can be simplified.
+At this point, we have room for optimisation to try to obtain the same functionality using less resources.
+We observe in Fig. 3 that the Adder_1bit circuit do not need to be a full 1-bit adder because the logic for Co is not used but replaced by the new circuit Carry_generator.
+Hence, it can be simplified.

 And, at the same time, we can focus our attention on how the equation Co = f(ai, bi, ci) is written in algebra.